andreaschandra/andreaschandra/README.md

 🔥 Love reading papers

+💃 Founding members of Jakarta Research

-📔 Often conduct mini workshop at Jakarta Research
+📔 Partly Work at Jakarta Research

 🕶️ Research interest: Natural Language Processing and Generation

-💃 A fan of Hugging Face
+👑 Editor of Data Folks Indonesia

+🤦 Life is not supposed to be boring

 💬 Contact me through Discord andreaschandra#4851

-👑 Top ranked at The Data Share Server - Discord

-🤦 Life is not supposed to be boring